FastTrackTr:Towards Fast Multi-Object Tracking with Transformers: Related work

 \subsection{Joint Detection and Tracking}

 Joint detection and tracking aims to achieve detection and tracking simultaneously in a single stage.
 This approach was common a few years ago but has been seen less frequently in recent years.
-Here, we briefly review its development history. $\text{D\&T}$ \cite{feichtenhofer2017detect} first proposed a multi-task architecture based on frame-based object detection and cross-frame trajectory regression.
-Subsequently, Integrated-Detection \cite{zhu2017integrated} improved detection performance by combining detection bounding boxes in the current frame with trajectories from the previous frame.
-Tracktor \cite{sridhar2019tracktor} directly used tracking boxes from the previous frame as candidate regions, then applied bounding box regression to provide tracking boxes for the current step, thus eliminating the box association process.
+Here, we briefly review its development history.
 JDE \cite{wang2020towards} and FairMOT \cite{zhang2021fairmot} learned object detection and appearance embedding tasks from a shared backbone network.
 CenterTrack \cite{zhou2020tracking} localized targets through tracking-conditioned detection and predicted their offsets from the previous frame.
+MMTrack\cite{xu2024rethinking} has constructed a JDT model suitable for multiple scenarios.
 TransTrack used two decoders to handle tracking and detection separately, then matched and associated the results from both decoders.
 Our FastTrackTr, by introducing a novel decoder, returns to the essence of the JDT method, simplifies the network structure, and achieves fast tracking.